21. Tax credit for respite of caregivers (Line 462)

 To be eligible, your expenses must not have been used to calculate another refundable or non-refundable tax credit in any income tax return.

-You must subtract, from the amount of your eligible expenses, any reimbursement that you or another person obtained or can obtain, unless the reimbursement was included in your or that person's income and cannot be deducted in calculating the income.
+From your eligible expenses, you must subtract any reimbursement that you or another person obtained or can obtain, unless it was included in either of your incomes and cannot be deducted in calculating income or taxable income.